mqtran01/mqtran01.github.io/_pages/cpp/002_hello_world.md

 1. Will the program still compile if we remove `#include <iostream>`?
 2. If we remove `using namespace std;`, what do we need to change to make our application to work?
+3. What happens if we do not add in the `endl` to our line with `cout`?
-3. What happens if we don't compile with `-o helloWorld`?
+4. What happens if we don't compile with `-o helloWorld`?
-4. Draw a small ASCII art drawing on your terminal.
+5. Draw a small ASCII art drawing on your terminal.
 <details>
 <summary>Answers</summary>
 <ol>
 <li> No. Because we need it to access <code>cout</code>, which gives connection to your terminal screen, which is an IO device.</li>
 <li> We need to change <code>cout</code> and <code>endl</code> to <code>std::cout</code> and <code>std::endl</code> respectively.
 The <code>using</code> tag allows us to omit the namespace.</li>
+<li>The command line will continue directly on the same like as the printed statement, rather than on a new line which we are acustomed to.</li>
+<li>The binary file will be given the default name <code>a.out</code>.</li>
 <li>See <a href="/assets/cpp/printE.cpp">sample solution</a>.
-This one prints out a line at a time to show a large letter <code>E</code>.</li>
+This one prints out a line at a time to show a large letter <code>E</code>.
+But can you do this in one line?</li>
 </ol>
 </details>

-# Other Stuff
+# Advanced Notes
-- Note about namespaces
-- Note about int main
+- `endl` can either be `"\n"` (line feed) or `"\r\n"` (carriage return and line feed) depending on the operating system.
+The use of `endl` abstracts the idea away from the programmer, making the choice transparent.
+Unix line feed also returns the cursor to the beginning of the line, while Windows has carriage return and line feed as separate characters, akin to a traditional typewriter.
+- Namespaces are extremely useful because they separate the naming of similar named function, and is important when dealing with large software.
+In the context of introductory programming, we will mainly be using the standard library namespace `std`.
+In reality, people are more selective before choosing to make use of the `using namespace` declaration.
+- If you have seen more complex C++ source code before, `int main()` can be seen as:
+    1. `int main(void)` - similar to above
+    2. `int main(int argc, char * argv[])` - Allows access to command line arguments (more on it much later in the course)
+    3. `int main(int argc, char ** argv)` - similar to 2.

 [file here]({{ "/assets/cpp/helloWorld.cpp" | relative_url }})
 <hr><br>